darklang/docs/docs/reference/framework/datastores.md

 deleting all data in a DB will unlock it (`DB::deleteAll`).

 To change your schema without deleting the data, you can use a live migration process.
-In the future, this will be built into Dark, but for now you can follow [Paul Shen's excellent guide](https://www.notion.so/paulshen/Datastore-migration-in-Dark-e8d50f81366b48fc92c980372f68d316) to the process.
+In the future, this will be built into Darklang, but for now you can follow [Paul Shen's excellent guide](https://www.notion.so/paulshen/Datastore-migration-in-Dark-e8d50f81366b48fc92c980372f68d316) to the process.